 1994-Subsec. (f)(2).
 Pub.
-L. 103-355, §4103(d), added par.
+L. 103-355, $\S4103(d)$, added par.
 (2).

 Committee on Government Operations of House of Representatives treated as referring to Committee on Government Reform and Oversight of House of Representatives by section 1(a) of Pub.
 L. 104-14, set out as a note preceding section 21 of Title 2, The Congress.
+Committee on Government Reform and Oversight of House of Representatives changed to Committee on Government Reform of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
+6, 1999.